 The tree inventory documented a total of 39 trees situated on subject property, in the road allowance and on neighbouring property within 6 m.
-The results of the impact assessment indicate that the removal of 10 trees will be required to accommodate the proposed development.
-Of the trees identified for removal, 1 is classified as a weed species and is unregulated by the private tree by-law.
+The results of the impact assessment indicate that the removal of 12 trees will be required to accommodate the proposed development.
+Of the 12 trees identified for removal, 2 are classified as a weed tree and are unregulated by the private tree by-law.